cydrobolt/polr/README.md

 - PHP >= 5.4
 - Apache httpd
 - MySQLi extension for PHP
-- MySQLnd (native driver; i.e php5-mysql on Ubuntu)
+- MySQLnd (native driver; i.e php5-mysqlnd on Ubuntu)
 - MCrypt (http://www.php.net//manual/en/book.mcrypt.php)

-This list may be long, but most hosts include these prerequisites, so you don't have to install them yourself.
+The list may be long, but most hosts include these prerequisites in PHP stacks, so you don't have to install them yourself.

 ==================
 Troubleshooting